zeke/devcenter-scraper/content/md/getting-started-with-python.md

 ### Interactive shell

-Heroku allows you to run commands in a [one-off dyno](oneoff-admin-ps) - scripts and applications that only need to be executed when needed - using the `heroku run` command.
+Heroku allows you to run commands in a [one-off dyno](one-off-dynos) - scripts and applications that only need to be executed when needed - using the `heroku run` command.
 Use this to launch a Python shell attached to your local terminal for experimenting in your app's environment:

     :::term
     $ heroku run python
-    Running python attached to terminal... up, run.1 Python 2.7.4 (default, Apr  6 2013, 22:14:13)
+    Running python attached to terminal... up, run.1 Python 2.7.6 (default, Jan 16 2014, 02:39:37)
     [GCC 4.4.3] on linux2
     Type "help", "copyright", "credits" or "license" for more information.
     >>>